david-boydell/content-metadata-api-automation-test/README.md

 5. `open cucumber-report.html`

 ## General structure
-`cucumber.js` The config file for cucumber, this allows for the default https://testapi.io to be overriden on the command line.
+`cucumber.js` The config file for cucumber, this allows for the default endpoint, https://testapi.io, to be overriden on the command line.
 It also specifies the report type.

 `features/todaySchedule.feature` contains Scenarios 1-6 from the _Content Metadata API Automation Test_ document.